eriksvedang/.emacs.d/README.md

 * C-d            Open dired in the current folder when searching for files using ido
 * C-x C-f C-f    Override ido menu so you can enter any filename you want
 * M-x            Run command
+* M-x <text> SPC Get completions for command written so far
 * C-s /C-r       Interactive search
 * M-e            Edit the current interactive search string
 * M-%            Query replace (very similar to search and replace in a normal word processor)